Destination Guide

 Lake Manyara National Park

-About Lake Manyara National Park
+Why travel to Lake Manyara National Park

 Lake Manyara National Park may be small, but it punches far above its weight in terms of biodiversity and scenic beauty.
 Ernest Hemingway called it 'the loveliest I had seen in Africa,' and its diverse habitats compressed into a small area make it unique among Tanzania's parks.